 Faculty heads also facilitate small group meetings with guest speakers, to enrich residents’ interactions with the wider Vanderbilt community.
 Recent examples include E. Bronson Ingram’s meet-and-greet with Claudine Taafe, Senior Lecturer in African American Studies and Diaspora Studies, and Moore College’s dinner with David Owens, the Evans Family Executive Director of the Wond’ry.

-Part of a new 2019 initiative, additional events have been established to foster cross-pollination and fellowship among all three of the residential colleges.
-Including “Welcome back” events at the beginning of the academic year, Friendsgiving in November and a celebratory picnic in March, these special occasions strengthen ties among the entire residential college community, forging new pathways for dialogue and discovery.
+Additional events have been established to foster cross-pollination and fellowship among all four of the residential colleges.
+Including “Welcome Back” events at the beginning of the academic year, “Friendsgiving” in November and a special coffee-house performance event called “Espresso Yourself” in February, these special occasions strengthen ties among the entire residential college community, forging new pathways for dialogue and discovery.